CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 TODO: be clearer about conventions. which subtree am I referring to? it's a little unclear if I'm referring to the current subtree or one of the child subtrees.

+- children availability used for traversal for retrieval of tile

 ### Morton Order

 | Quantity | Formula | Description |